Applied Part 3. Project Constitution: First Rules Referendum

 - "Do not perform auto-remediation without audit_trace."

-- "Do not touch stateful workload without confirmed backup."
+- "Do not touch stateful workload without a confirmed backup."

 mutable_rules: